dvd-dev/hilo/README.md

 - `Also log request data and websocket messages (requires debug log level on both the integration and pyhilo)`: Checkbox

-  Allows higher logging level for developpers
+  Allows higher logging level for developpers/debugging

 - `Lock climate entities during Hilo challenges, preventing any changes when a challenge is in progress.`